marcusphillips/boundjs-experimental/README.markdown

 ***

-## What are all the React directives?
+## What are all the Bound directives?

 ### Basics